 We should work towards a standard approach to placement and usage of the Save and Cancel buttons throughout the codebase.
 This is an approach that can be realized over time.
 A form generally has 2 main buttons, a form submission button and a button to cancel the action.
 See the following recommendations

-• Form submission button MUST have classes of .btn-primary and .btn-save; and
+element; and - Form submission button MUST have classes of

-• Form submission button MUST not have a class of .btn-secondary or .btn-link; and
+; and - Form submission button MUST not have a class of

-• Form cancel button MUST be an <button> element; and
+; and - Form cancel button MUST be an

-• Form cancel button MUST have a class of .btn-link applied; and
+element; and - Form cancel button MUST have a class of

-• A form MUST have only one button styled with a class of .btn-primary
+- A form MUST have only one button styled with a class of

 That’s a lot of bullet points but basically it just means that this should be the template: